phil-opp/talk-konstanz-may-2018/content/index.md

 - Threads would return futures instead of blocking
 - Stacks could be reused for different threads
+- Scheduler would schedule futures instead of threads

+- Task-based instead of thread-based concurrency
 - Only a few stacks are needed for many, many futures
-- Scheduler would schedule futures instead of threads
-    - Task-based instead of thread-based
-    - Would we still need threads at all?

 An OS without blocking might be possible!